Blazing-Blast/Cardgame/Spirit.md

 ## Phases

-Each player will start in their inital phase.
+Each player will start in their initial phase.

 They may advance a phase by playing a card that allows them to.
 These cards may _only_ allow for _forward_ movements.